 This time around, however, God didn’t send a prophet to the doomed city because the people there were no longer capable of repentance.
 That’s how low they had fallen.
 Nineveh’s destruction was inevitable.
 The city had gone too far and crossed too many boundaries.
 The time for mercy was over, and the time for justice had begun.

-The book of Nahum isn’t sugar-coated.
+Nahum 1:3 and the rest of the book isn’t sugar-coated.
 The prophet tells it truthfully, and he drives home one of the most important and fundamental lessons about life: There are consequences for our actions.
 We are fortunate enough that our God is patient, merciful, and forgiving.
 But that doesn’t mean that we can — and will — get away with our sins.
 In the end, the righteous will be rewarded, and the wicked will be punished.
 This truth should dictate how we live our lives.